SimonLitt/jquery-consistent-listbox/README.md

 `isSortByDataProp` 	_Type:boolean_ 	Determines whether sorting will be done by `sort_order` property of the related data.
 Default null, what does sort by item text mean.
 If true, then sort by `sort_order` property of the related data.
 If false, then sort by value.

 `sortable`	_Type:boolean_	Allowed to sort manually by dragging items.
 Default false.
 Warning: The jQuery UI library does not support the use of touch events in its widgets and interactions.
-To achieve correct operation, connect jQuery UI Touch Punch.
-[Original repo (old)](https://github.com/furf/jquery-ui-touch-punch), [RWAP Version](https://github.com/RWAP/jquery-ui-touch-punch).
+To achieve correct operation, connect jQuery UI Touch Punch: [RWAP Version](https://github.com/RWAP/jquery-ui-touch-punch), [Original repo (old)](https://github.com/furf/jquery-ui-touch-punch).

 `sortOrderStep`	_Type:number_	`sort_order` data key increment step for auto sorting.
 Default 10.